Board of Directors

 William Bradford, M.A., MBA, is a retired publisher from Denver, Colorado.
 He was president and CEO of the Bradford Publishing Company for 35 years.
 Brad is active in the Denver-Boulder LGBT community and has been a long time supporter of organizations that provide support to those living with or affected by HIV.
 He is also a supporter of the Denver arts community.

 Valerie L. Jackson, D.Min. in homiletics from The Iliff School of Theology, Denver, also holds degrees from Tufts University and the Interdenominational Theological Center.
-Founder/CEO of Triple Threat Ministries, she is senior pastor of University Park UMC in Denver, CO, and Academic Advisor at Iliff.
-Currently she is President of the Colorado Religious Coalition for Reproductive Justice.
+Founder/CEO of Triple Threat Ministries, she is the former senior pastor at University Park, and now serves as pastor at Cameron UMC.
+Valerie is the Congregational Resource Minister, Mile High Metro, for Mountain Sky Conference.

 Bonnie J. Messer, Ph.D. is a counseling psychologist in private practice in the Denver area.
 Previous service includes the professional counseling staff at the University of Denver.
 Bonnie has partnered with her husband, Donald, in many programs around the world, as they have addressed the global HIV and AIDS pandemic.